 One oddity of our visit to Bratislava was the need for an additional bus.
 We had been traveling throughout the cruise with three Crystal Cruises buses, but here we needed four for some reason.
 Our Road Scholar group got the non-standard rented tour bus.
 It was fine, although a little cramped, but it pointed out the benefits of having our own easily identifiable and commodious buses.

-Bratislava Castle ,our first destination, dominates the city skyline.
+Bratislava Castle, our first destination, dominates the city skyline.
 The castle has been extensively restored.
-I'm a little confused because at the time we were told that the castle is used by the government and not open to the public, but research on the WWW after coming home indicates that it is open, but not really worth touring.
+I'm confused because we were told that the castle is used by the government and not open to the public, but research on the WWW after coming home indicates that it is open, but not really worth touring.

 In any event we only visited the outside.
 There might have been a great view from the terrace by the castle, but it was hazy and my pictures weren't interesting.
 On a good day you can see, we were told, Austria and Hungary.